Knapoc/uygroa/README.md

 **NOTE**
 * Pixelserv-TLS is installed automatically.
 It may be necessary to configure it.
 To do so please refer to the additional resources
 * The configuration is done in **/opt/etc/uygroa**.
 AsusWRT (not MERLIN) shall configure **other**.
+* If you place uygroa.cfg in a different directory, make sure to update the path in uygroa.

 Additions to the original ublockr
 --------------